 - Materials will be derived from recycled, secondary or re-used origin as far as practicable within the design specifications to reduce natural resource depletion and associated emissions. - It is Amey policy to reuse or recycle as much waste material as possible.
-Where reuse is not feasible, waste material will be removed to a licenced waste facility. - Where possible, different waste streams will be separated at the source. - Waste will be stored in suitable containers and covered. - A SWMP will be completed for the scheme. - Following on-site coring investigations and testing, no coal-tar was identified within the surfacing of the carriageway within the scheme extent.
-As such, road planings generated as a result of the works will be recovered in accordance with the criteria stipulated within SEPA document 'Guidance on the Production of Fully Recoverable Asphalt Road Planings' where possible.
+Where recycling is not feasible, waste material will be removed to a licenced waste facility. - Where possible, different waste streams will be separated at the source. - Waste will be stored in suitable containers and covered. - A SWMP will be completed for the scheme. - Following on-site coring investigations and testing, no coal-tar was identified within the surfacing of the carriageway within the scheme extent.
+As such, road planings generated as a result of the works will be recovered in accordance with the criteria stipulated within SEPA document where possible.